stoneLeaf/timeflies-angular/README.md

 In the end it took me a few hours of frustration and failed attempts to achieve the end goal.
 I could not get my head around nested [router outlets](https://angular.io/api/router/RouterOutlet).
 It felt logic to have a global router outlet in my root component routed to a component from a sub module, which would contain another router outlet filled in turn by a sub router.
 In the end the solution was the `children` property of `Route`, of which I was aware from the beginning but that I had prematurely discarded due to a misconception.
 Thankfully, I had gained a better understanding of Angular routing in the process and was finally satisfied with the result.

 A significant benefit of that structure is that it allows [lazy loading](https://angular.io/guide/lazy-loading-ngmodules).
 Basically, modules can be loaded on a as-needed basis.
 For instance, a visitor could be able to swiftly load the lobby area without fetching right away the *supposed* heavy application interface.
 That feat was accomplished at the root router level, with the `loadChildren` property.
 At that stage it was obviously a bit early but I was glad I had encountered such an important feature.

+### First request

+I decided that the first step of the application implementation had to be the user signup.
+To this end, I needed, at the very least, a working form and a service making the HTTP requests to the backend.
+I had [already](#tour-of-cats) stumbled upon the [ngModel](https://angular.io/api/forms/NgModel) directive and planned to use it.
+I ended up creating an empty user model at component creation, binding its properties to the form inputs and POSTing the result on submission.
+Of course, the first request I made didn't work as my backend was not allowing [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+After a [quick commit](https://github.com/stoneLeaf/timeflies-backend/commit/7b29741ca808207a3dc3be256a32c8e03b851b04), I finally had the first successful request to the API.

+The back-end running locally, the requests were too fast to let me see style changes such as button deactivation on submission.
+I decided to add an [HttpInterceptor](https://angular.io/api/common/http/HttpInterceptor) which would delay all requests in order to simulate network latency.
+But I just couldn't make it work at first.
+I was adding it to the AppModule providers array on the condition that `environment.production` was `false`.
+And it turned out to be `true`, while [isDevMode()](https://angular.io/api/core/isDevMode) was also `true`, and I couldn't get my head around it.
+In the end, I found out that the auto-import feature of VS Code had imported `environment.prod` instead of `environment`, which was quite hard to spot at the end of the import line.
+Ironically, I ended up discarding the idea of an interceptor made for that purpose and used the more suited [network throttling capability of the Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference#throttling).

+Many questions arose as I started to write the code handling the API responses.
+Some of them about [error handling](https://angular.io/guide/http#error-handling).
+It was obvious to me that it had to be done at the service level and never in the components.
+For that purpose, I created a specific handler for HTTP errors which was piped in with [catchError](https://rxjs-dev.firebaseapp.com/api/operators/catchError).
+One of the ideas was to create a `ValidationError` that would be passed to the components in case of a [422 status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422) and be processed to give feedback to the user.
+I thought about network issues too.
+One simple solution was to create a toast service to display short messages.

 ## License